meltano/hub/singer/spec.md

 * `schema` - a [JSON Schema](http://json-schema.org/) describing the `record` property of record messages for a given stream
 * `key_properties` - a list of strings indicating which properties make up the primary key for this stream.
 Each item in the list must be the name of a top-level property defined in the schema.
 An empty list may be used to indicate there is no primary key for the stream

-::: tip What is JSON Schema?
+##### What is a JSON Schema?

-[JSON Schema](http://json-schema.org/) is a way to annotate and validate JSON objects.
+A [JSON Schema](http://json-schema.org/) is a way to annotate and validate JSON objects.
 The data types available in raw JSON are limited compared to the variety of types available in many targets.
 Within the Singer Spec, JSON schema definitions are used to tell a target the exact data type to use when storing data.

 Using the `record` example shown previously, the JSON schema for that record could be: